Perplexity for Research: 2026 Workflow Guide

 What Perplexity is in 2026

 As of 2026, Perplexity organizes its product around three useful concepts for research users.
-Focus tabs at the top of the interface narrow your search to specific source types — most relevant here is the Academic tab, which constrains retrieval toward scholarly sources rather than the general web.
-Other tabs include Discover, Finance, Health, and Patents.
-Model selection lets you choose which large language model handles your query — free accounts default to Perplexity's Sonar 2; Pro accounts can switch between GPT-5.5, Claude Sonnet 4.6, Gemini 3.1 Pro, Claude Opus 4.7, and others by task type.
+Focus controls can narrow retrieval toward particular kinds of material.
+Model selection on paid plans can change which model handles a query.
 Spaces are persistent named workspaces that group searches, files, and conversation history together rather than scattering them across one undifferentiated thread (covered in detail later).

-Perplexity Pro, the paid tier, adds access to those multiple advanced AI models, higher usage ceilings on deeper synthesis tasks, and expanded file upload capacity.
-There is also an Education tier offering Pro features at roughly 50% off for verified students and educators — directly relevant if you are a PhD student.
-The specific models, usage limits, and prices change with product cycles, and product feature labels have shifted across updates; the current perplexity.ai pricing and help pages are the accurate source for those specifics rather than any figure quoted here.
+Perplexity Pro, the paid tier, generally adds more headroom for heavier research use, including access to more model options and higher limits for demanding tasks.
+The specific models, usage limits, education discounts, and prices change with product cycles, so the current perplexity.ai pricing and help pages are the accurate source for those specifics rather than any figure quoted here.

 File uploads are supported as of 2026, allowing you to bring your own documents alongside web retrieval.
 This extends Perplexity into some document-specific tasks, though for deep comparative analysis across a structured paper set, dedicated source-grounded tools remain stronger.